nablarch/nablarch-document/en/application_framework/application_framework/setting_guide/ManagingEnvironmentalConfiguration/index.rst

     |
     \---src
         +---env
         |   +---dev                   … development environment
         |   |   |
-        |   |   \---env.config     … Environment configuration file for development environment (config)
+        |   |   \---env.properties    … Environment configuration file for development environment (properties)
         |   |
         |   \---prod                  … Production environment
         |       |
-        |       \---env.config     … Environment configuration file for production environment (config)
+        |       \---env.properties    … Environment configuration file for production environment (properties)
         |
         +---main
         |   +---java
         |   |
         |   +---resources             … Resources that do not differ for each environment
         |       |
-        |       \---common.config  … Environment-independent configuration files (config)
+        |       \---common.properties … Environment-independent configuration files (properties)
         |
         \---test
             +---java
             |
             \---resources             … Unit test environment

 .. tip::

- * The environment-independent environment configuration file (config) is used in all environments.
+ * The environment-independent environment configuration file (properties) is used in all environments.
  * If the environment is not sufficient, see :ref:`how_to_add_profile` below to add an environment.
  * When using a common project that is referenced from an execution-based project (such as web application, batch application), the application configuration files for each environment of the single common project are not required.